 The distinctive rosette of ornamental kale

 Long before it became a trending food, flowering kale was a garden star, delivering a pop of color to fall’s graying landscape.
-The ornamental plant is not only prized for its ruffled foliage and spectacular rosette, it’s one of only a few species that actually thrives in cold weather.
-In fact, flowering kale likes cold temperature so much it often stays attractive well into winter, making it the perfect choice for fall gardens and containers.
+The plant is not only prized for its striking foliage and rosette, it’s also one of only a few species that thrives in cold weather.
+Indeed, flowering kale likes cold temperature so much it often stays attractive well into winter.
+This makes it the perfect choice for fall gardens and containers.

 Cabbage head growing in the garden

-By contrast, kale produces a more upright cluster of leaves in the center of the plant called a rosette.
+In contrast, kale has an upright cluster of leaves called a rosette.

-Selectively bred to produce spectacular leaves and rosettes, flowering kale comes in many shapes and sizes.
-The outer leaves are typically blue-green and the rosettes, which grow larger as temperatures cool, shift gradually from soft green to bright shades of pink, red, purple, or cream depending on variety.
+Selectively bred to produce spectacular leaves and rosettes, flowering kale comes in all shapes and sizes.
+The outer leaves are typically blue-green in tone.
+And the rosettes start out pale green, then gradually shift to shades of pink, red, purple, or cream depending on variety.
 The florets expand as temperatures cool, .

 The distinctive, blue-green outer leaves of flowering kale